amjadhussain00/quickpay/README.md

 ## Overview

-Simple REST APIs are implemented using Java 8, Mavem Spring Boot 2.7.10
+Simple REST APIs are implemented using Java 8, Maven, Spring Boot 2.7.10

 #### Database file
 h2 db is used and data file is inside the project.
 Any update will be written in the same file.